Getting Oriented to Dremio

 - Jobs are units of work processed by Dremio.
 For example, when a user issues a query to a dataset, this request is processed as a job.
 For each job, Dremio tracks details such as who issued the request, metadata about the results, any errors, and other useful information.
 At this point, we haven’t set up any datasets, so there are no jobs in the system yet.

 - Search allows you to quickly find datasets.
 As you connect data sources, Dremio indexes metadata like the names of tables, columns, and fields.
 This makes it easy to find a dataset across all of your different sources and spaces.

 - New Query opens Dremio’s query editor.
 You can write full SQL against any of the datasets in Dremio and see results.

-To wrap things up, let’s take a look at the buttons on the upper right:
+Next, let’s take a look at the buttons on the upper right: